Healing my core wounds & learning to love and trust myself through therapy, coaching, and shadow work #

 All of these methodologies have helped me to feel safer in being seen, which has made it easier for me to share my journey through writing, art, and videos #

 Sometime in September I started writing again.
 I updated blog posts and wrote new ones.
-I re-launched and re-branded my newsletter, Gradient Mesh.
+I re-launched and re-branded my newsletter, Soft Practice.
 In November I started experimenting with creating YouTube videos, which has been another creative outlet that I'd like to continue in the new year.

 Being a highly sensitive person #